 Since March 2020, America’s attorneys general have been integral to their state’s response to the COVID-19 pandemic.
 From addressing open government issues to issuing legal opinions on quarantines and mask mandates, attorneys general are on the front lines of addressing their constituents’ most pressing pandemic-related concerns.

 Some of the many pandemic-related services provided by attorneys general include consumer protection and federal advocacy.

 Attorneys general are protecting consumers from fraud, scams, and price gouging.
 Read more from the New York Times.

 Most attorneys general have gathered and promoted COVID-19 resources for their state’s residents.
 Some examples are below.

 Attorneys general have come together in support of federal policies and legislation on issues such as protecting consumers, providing benefits for first responders and their families, and protecting victims of elder fraud.

 Recent COVID-19 related policy letters:

-Washington, D.C. — The National Association of Attorneys General (NAAG) sent a letter urging Congress to extend the Coronavirus Aid,…
+Washington, D.C. — The National Association of Attorneys General (NAAG) today called on OfferUp, an online mobile marketplace, to act…

 NAAG Support During the Pandemic